 Owing to the balance principle, we assume that DLR Kredit will use any excess cash to repurchase outstanding covered bonds.
-Danish covered bond law requires mortgage banks to maintain a balance between mortgage assets and liabilities, and our analysis considers that cover pool management will generally pass borrower payments and prepayments directly on to the covered bond holders, as well as use recoveries to repurchase outstanding covered bonds.
+Danish covered bond law requires mortgage banks to maintain a balance between mortgage assets and liabilities, and our analysis considers that cover pool management will generally pass borrower payments and prepayments directly on to the covered bondholders, as well as use recoveries to repurchase outstanding covered bonds.

-By applying our credit and cash flow stresses, we calculate a target credit enhancement of 9.86%, which would allow the covered bonds to receive the maximum potential notches of collateral-based uplift.
-This exceeds the 9.49% target credit enhancement in our previous review, and the increase is mainly due to the higher foreclosure frequency and loss severity for the cover pool assets.
+By applying our credit and cash flow stresses, we calculate a target credit enhancement of 9.21%, which would allow the covered bonds to receive the maximum potential notches of collateral-based uplift.
+This is lower than the 9.86% target credit enhancement in our previous review, mainly due to higher excess spread in the program.
+While this is a match-funded program, the reserve fund's dominant share pays a variable interest rate.
+Therefore, recently rising interest rates have contributed to higher excess spread in the program.